 c.
 Describe the methods used to assess the potential impacts to cultural and historic resources on or near the project site.
-Examples include consultation with tribes and the department of archaeology and historic preservation, archaeological surveys, historic maps, GIS data, etc.

-Pre-field research included the review of known archaeological resources within a 1.0 mile (mi) (1.6 kilometer [km]) radius of the project areas as inventoried at the DAHP in Olympia, Washington.
+Examples include consultation with tribes and the department of archaeology and historic preservation, archaeological surveys, historic maps, GIS data, etc. While these methods would again be analyzed at project level SEPA review, they were included during this non-project study to better understand any cost implications.
+For the non-project study purposes, the following was assumed; Pre-field research included the review of known archaeological resources within a 1.0 mile (mi) (1.6 kilometer [km]) radius of the project areas as inventoried at the DAHP in Olympia, Washington.
 This review was completed using DAHP's secure electronic database known as WISAARD.
 This database includes recorded archaeological resources, historic property inventories (HPIs), properties and districts on the National Register of Historic Places (NRHP) and the Washington Heritage Register (WHR), identified cemeteries, and previously conducted cultural resource surveys found throughout the state.
 Plateau also conducted cartographic analysis of landform, topography, proximity to water using topographic maps, and the United States Department of Agriculture (USDA) online soil survey.
 Secondary historic resources, on file at the DAHP and the Plateau office, were consulted to identify other potential historic resources.
 Plateau archaeologists conducted a pedestrian survey at two locations and provided an inventory for seven historic buildings.
-Plateau recommends that the proposed undertaking will result in no historic properties affected, and no further archaeological investigations are recommended prior to, or during, execution of this project.
+Plateau recommends that the proposed undertaking would result in no historic properties affected, and no further archaeological investigations are recommended prior to, or during, execution of this project.